Skip to content

 • by

 You can create a JavaScript confirmation box that offers “yes” and “no” options by using the confirm() method.
-You can specify custom message as its argument.
+You can specify a custom message as its argument.

 window.confirm(message);